Who is Mustafa Kemal Ataturk? And what did he achieve?

 Throughout his life, he was a results-oriented person who had ambitions of enabling his country to reach the highest level of modernisation.

-Not only was he smart, but also determined, reformist, fearless and inquisitive.
+Not only was he smart, but also determined, reformist, fearless, and curious.

 Throughout his reign, Ataturk worked for the good of the country and its people.

 He worked unselfishly for his dreams and was able to accomplish most of them at a tender age.

 Most people and his followers gained from his achievements.

 By changing Arabic alphabets to Latin letters, he enabled the people to become literate more quickly.

 As a result, more people became well educated during his reign.